-In the wake of the Japanese attack on Peral Harbor in 1941, 120,000 Japanese Americans were detained by the US Government in 10 Relocation Camps” around the country mostly in the western portions of the US.
+In the wake of the Japanese attack on Peral Harbor in 1941, the US government detained 120,000 Japanese Americans in 10 relocation camps” around the country mostly in the western portions of the US.

-One camp was constructed in the shadow of Heart Mountain between Cody and Powell, Wyoming.
-The site is a National Historic Landmark.
+The camp I toured was constructed in the shadow of Heart Mountain between Cody and Powell, Wyoming which is recognized as a National Historic Landmark.

-As I walked, I met three Japanese-American from California who are cousins touring the memorial.
-They had a recent death in the family and wanted to understand and know more about their parents and grandparents past during which they were ashamed of and rarely spoke of the horrible events of being confined at the very camp they were touring
+They recently had a death in the family and wanted to understand and discover more about their parents and grandparents past during which they were ashamed of and rarely spoke of the horribly forced internment events and of being confined at the very camp they were touring

 We all walked along the memorial tour and talked about America’s History during this time, and I listened and learned how their parents and grandparents were ordered, then forcibly removed from their homes, jobs, and communities during WWII.